Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 Usually, all this functionality means that a lot of aluminum, steel, plastic and rubber is used, as well as fabrics designed for automotive, RV and boating uses, such as carpet and ultraleather.

-There are now many great professional Sprinter van conversion companies who specialize in vans like this, including some of our favorites – Sync Vans, Momentum Vans and Outside Van, but that’s not to say you can’t do a buildout like this as a DIY project.
+There are now many great professional Sprinter van conversion companies who specialize in custom van conversions like this, including some of our favorites – Sync Vans, Momentum Vans and Outside Van – visit our guide to the best Sprinter van conversion companies for more) but that’s not to say you can’t do a buildout like this as a DIY project.

 The downside to these types of van buildout is that they generally look less homey, and can cost more when you need to involve specialist van builders and/or specialist auto/RV or boat parts.